Art Portfolio Scholarship

-The International Science and Engineering Fair (ISEF) Competition Award is the major award for the high school science division.
-It is presented to an individual student in ninth through twelfth grade whose science exhibit is considered the most outstanding body of work entered in the current Mastodon Fair.
-The award consists of an all-expense paid trip to the International Science and Engineering Fair.
+The Art Portfolio Scholarship is the major award for the high school art division.
+It is presented by an individual ninth to twelfth grade student whose portfolio is considered the most outstanding body of work entered in the current Mastodon Art/Science Regional Fair.
+The scholarship awards will be given for 1st place, 2nd place, and 3rd place, with an Honorable Mention Ribbon.
+Please Note: All art exhibits MUST comply with the Mastodon Fair Exhibit Rules, Display Guidelines, and the rules regarding entry.

-Rules and Procedures REQUIRED for the ISEF Local Competition
+Rules and Procedures for the Art Portfolio Scholarship

 - Student has met the eligibility requirements of the Mastodon Fair.